5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Haswell-Broadwell_Ventura.md

 	- **High Ende Desktop** (Haswell/Broadwell-E): **`iMacPro1,1`**
 - Generate new Serials with [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) or [**OCAT**](https://github.com/ic005k/OCAuxiliaryTools/releases)

-> **Note**: Once macOS 12 or newer is installed, you can disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
-RestrictEvents will handle the VMM-Board-id spoof from now on. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
-Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

 #### When Upgrading from macOS Catalina or older
 Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
 Otherwise you will be greeted by the crossed-out circle instead of the Apple logo when trying to boot.
 So adjust the `SystemProductName` (under `PlatformInfo`) accordingly.